Amazon Echo (4th Gen) vs. Sonos One: Which should you buy?

 A smart home and security hub

-The all-new Amazon Echo builds upon the solid third generation version and adds in a brainier Alexa and improved speaker tech.
+The Amazon Echo 4th Gen adds in a brainier Alexa and improved speaker tech that, while not quite as rich as the Sonos One's sound, certainly holds its own.
 It's one of the best smart speakers available today.

 Sonos One